Plumsail/actions/source/flow/how-tos/sharepoint/move-sharepoint-list-items-with-attachments-cross-site.rst

 Let us imagine the following use case: We have a list of tasks with attachments.
 There is another list in another site collection to archive tasks.
 We want to move all tasks older than 30 days to this archive list.

 I will show how to use `Move List Item to SharePoint List action <../../../flow/actions/sharepoint-processing.html#move-list-item-to-sharepoint-list>`_, but it works the same way for `Copy List Item to SharePoint List action <../../../flow/actions/sharepoint-processing.html#copy-list-item-to-sharepoint-list>`_.
-These actions are from `Plumasail SP connector <https://plumsail.com/actions/sharepoint/>`_, which is a part of `Plumsail Actions <https://plumsail.com/actions>`_.
+These actions are from `Plumsail SP connector <https://plumsail.com/actions/sharepoint/>`_, which is a part of `Plumsail Actions <https://plumsail.com/actions>`_.

 This is how our complete flow will look like: